danomatika/ofxPd/README.markdown

 On Linux, you can use the Makefile and/or Codeblocks project files (without the "_win" suffix).

-On Win, you will need [Codeblocks+MiniGW](http://www.codeblocks.org/downloads/26) and the [Win Codeblocks OF package](http://www.openframeworks.cc/download).
+On Win, you can use Visual Studio.
+Another option is [Codeblocks+MiniGW](http://www.codeblocks.org/downloads/26) and the [Win Codeblocks OF package](http://www.openframeworks.cc/download).
 Use the Codeblocks projects files with the "_win" suffix.

 Installation
 ------------